nychealth/EH-dataportal/content/key-topics/airquality/nyccas/map-text.md

     - Higher levels were consistently measured at sites with lower traffic density and lower NO<sub>2</sub>
-    concentrations such as areas of outer Queens, Brooklyn, and Staten Island, reflecting less removal of ozone from the atmosphere by fresh combustion NOX emissions.
+    concentrations such as areas of outer Queens, Brooklyn, and Staten Island, reflecting less removal of ozone from the atmosphere by fresh combustion NO<sub>x</sub>
+    emissions.

     - In summer 2022, seasonal average O<sub>3</sub> varied from 26.2